RaulPPelaez/Naga_KeypadMapper/README.md

 		For a mouseclick run xdotool click <command>) (Can put numbers from 1 to 9 and options such as *--window etc).

-You can have as many configs as you want in the keyMap.txt file, just make sure to give them different names and include defaultConfig.
+You may have as many configs as you want in the keyMap.txt file, just make sure to give them different names and include defaultConfig.

 [Link for Keys](https://cgit.freedesktop.org/xorg/proto/x11proto/plain/keysymdef.h)